Walking Tour of Old San Juan - Part 3

-Part 2 of our Old San Juan Walking Tour series started at El Morro and ended back at La Casita.
+Part 2 of our Old San Juan Self Guided Walking Tour series started at El Morro and ended back at La Casita.
 This article will pick up where the prior one left off.

-After you’ve cooled off with a free Pina Colada at Casa Don Q, head back toward the La Casita and turn right at the corner onto San Justo Street.
+After you’ve cooled off, head back toward the La Casita and turn right at the corner onto San Justo Street.
 Go up 3 blocks and you will be on Fortaleza Street.
-This is one of the big shopping streets - stop in and treat yourselves to all sorts of "must-haves"!
+This is one of the big shopping streets – stop in and treat yourselves to all sorts of "must-haves"!
 From jewelry to Puerto Rican crafts to clothes (famous maker and beach wear) to that last minute souvenir for Aunt Milly.
 If you want to shop, you can head left or right on Fortaleza.
-A neat store for vibrant PR art and crafts is “The Handcraft Store” , which is right here n the corner of San Justo and Fortaleza.
+A neat store for vibrant PR art and crafts is “The Handcraft Store” , which is right here on the corner of San Justo and Fortaleza.
 Once you are done shopping and you want to continue on this tour, you will want to turn right onto Fortaleza (heading east).

 As you continue walking down Fortaleza Street to the east, you will also notice many great places to eat - you are in the "SoFo" (South Fortaleza) area.
 Check out the menus that are posted outside each of the restaurants.
 Any of these restaurants would be a good choice for lunch or dinner.